Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 If you have any questions about the code, paper, or datasets, please email yuetan.chu@kaust.edu.sa.

+**Due to commercialization and patent protection policies, we are currently unable to provide the final checkpoint.
+However, we have tried to implement the artery-vein segmentation in a simpler way based on our released dataset.
+You can find the project with the [link](https://github.com/Tohsaka194/Simple_AV_seg). **

 ## Installation
 ```
 conda create -n HiPaS python=3.8